Aṅguttara Nikāya 6.45

 sabbasaṁyojanakkhaye;

-the end of all fetters,
+regards the ending of all fetters,

 Sabbaso anupādāya,